PingVeriskHealth/Getting_and_Cleaning_Data/Code_book.md

 # Code Book for final dataset
 This code book is created to walk you through data frames tidy.data.

+### Subjects
-Subjects are the 30 vulenteers that we obtained the data from, and each of them were assigned a numeric number, and activities includes six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).
+Subjects are the 30 vulenteers that we obtained the data from, and each of them were assigned a numeric number

+### Activities

+Activities includes six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).

 The means were calculated with the mean() function after grouping the data by subject and activity.

-### The following are the columns that are included in the tidy dataset
+### Variables
 [1] "TimeBodyAccelerometer-mean()-X"
  [2] "TimeBodyAccelerometer-mean()-Y"
  [3] "TimeBodyAccelerometer-mean()-Z"